-A couple of years ago, a customer reached out to us after seeing some of the custom skate bowl projects that we had been working on.
-He was interested in having a custom bowl built at his home in San Diego, California.
-After speaking to him about this project, we drove down to his home in 2018 to take a look at the property and the space which we had available to work with to make these skate bowl dreams come to life.
+He was interested in having a custom skate bowl built in his backyard overlooking a killer view.
+After speaking to him about this project, we drove down to his home in 2018 to take a look at the property and the space which we had available to work with to make this skate bowl dream come to life.

 Building a backyard skate bowl is one of the more complicated builds possible.
-On top of that, we had to figure out the logistics such as how to bring the bowl parts into the backyard.
+On top of that, we had to figure out the logistics, such as how to bring the bowl parts into the backyard.
 The biggest hurdle we faced was how do you get 10,000 lbs of lumber into this space without a helicopter.

 With a bit of creativity and problem-solving, we found a solution.
 There was a tight space where the side yard was and the majority of the backyard was occupied with a pool.
 Given this situation, our team had to get clever in terms of how we could load in all of the materials through an alternate route.
-One of the ideas we had revolved around the empty lot behind the customer's property.
+One of the ideas we considered was using the empty lot behind the customer's property.
 We felt that this would be our best route to take for the load in with the skate bowl materials.

-Another unique concept which came into play with this project was that the customer was building a brand new home, from the ground up, and wanted to wait until the house, the landscaping, and all other aspects involved in this process was completely done before we put in the bowl.
+Another unique concept which came into play with this project was that the customer was building a brand new home, from the ground up, and wanted to wait until the house, the landscaping, and all other aspects involved in this process were completely done before we could build the bowl.

-OC Ramps CEO, Tyler Large, drove down to San Diego to take a look at the property after the new year to begin working out the plans for this bowl project.
+OC Ramps CEO, Tyler Large, drove down to SD to take a look at the property after the new year to begin working out the plans for this bowl project.
 The property was drastically different from when we initially visited in 2018.
-There in beautiful, sunny San Diego was a brand new, gorgeous home with a beautiful swimming pool and great landscaping.
-We knew that bringing a skate bowl to this property would bring it that much closer to paradise.
+There stood this brand new, gorgeous home with a beautiful swimming pool and great landscaping.
+There was just one thing from making this a truly epic paradise - his custom skate bowl!

 We went through a couple additional ideas with the customer.
 He couldn't decide on 3.5 ft tall vs 3 ft tall.
-We also discussed the option of filling in the space, every square inch, of that part of the yard with the bowl along with extending the top deck platforms.
-We also discussed the possibility of adding some different shapes to the bowl such as a kidney shape.
-The kidney bowl is a common bowl shape in skateboarding.
+We also discussed the option of filling in every square inch of the space with his backyard bowl, along with extending the top deck platforms.
+We also discussed the possibility of adding some different shapes to the bowl such as a kidney shape (the kidney bowl is a common bowl shape in skateboarding).

-He wanted to keep the platforms 2 ft deep, but we informed him that he can always add onto this later if he does choose to.
-With this, one idea he did have was to later, during a Phase 2 modification, extend out the platform where there is additional, open space available to make it roughly 10 ft deep.
-His vision is to use that new 10 ft deep deck to put a barbecue and some lawn chairs.
-We are stoked to see how this future project turns out down the road.
+He wanted to keep the platforms 2 ft deep but we informed him that he can always add onto this later if he does choose to.
+With this in mind, his plans for the future are to extend out the platform where there is additional open space available, making it roughly 10 ft deep.
+He wants to eventually use that new 10 ft deep deck to put a barbecue and some lawn chairs.
+We are stoked to see how this future project turns out down the road!

-To wrap up the final bowl modifications, he wanted to extend the deck to 4 ft deep on the side of the bowl which would be facing a hill.
+To wrap up the final bowl modifications, he wanted to extend the deck to 4 ft deep on the side of the bowl, which would be facing a hill.
 We also discussed putting in a very basic hand rail on this same end.
 Lastly, he decided to go with brown Gatorskins as his premium skating surface of choice (a killer choice - wait til you see the final bowl below).

 Once we got all of the aspects of the bowl project in order from the customer, we began prefabricating everything in our warehouse which is located in Orange County, California.